nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

     !!!
 Success
         If the pipeline runs successfully, the Response Code will be 200 and the Response Body will look like `Success, inference_results: {'timestamp': '2023-09-13 21:10:31.500582', 'inputVideo': '/home/ejlee/Documents/go-jedi/team-jedi-hackathon-dev/media/ak47s_gun_sound_mono.wav', 'inference': [{'videoTimestamp': '[0.00-1.00]', 'label': 'Gunshot', 'accuracy': '100.00%'}, {'videoTimestamp': '[1.00-2.00]', 'label': 'Door knock', 'accuracy': '15.64%'}], 'latency': 9.321213001385331}`
-4. To further verify the pipeline ran successfully, check the logs of the BentoML Pipeline container.
+6. To further verify the pipeline ran successfully, check the logs of the BentoML Pipeline container.
 The example below shows the logs from [Portainer](http://0.0.0.0:9000)

    ![A screenshot of container logs shown in Portainer with the inference results from the sound pipeline.](./images/Portainer-bentoml-inference.png)
     Figure 3: Portainer container log screenshot

-4. Open the [Grafana Dashboard](http://0.0.0.0:3001/grafana) to see the visualization of the inference results.
+7. Open the [Grafana Dashboard](http://0.0.0.0:3001/grafana) to see the visualization of the inference results.

+8. Open [influxDB](http://0.0.0.0:8086/grafana) to visualize data as well.
+Use `admin` as username and the password set inside the `.env` file.
+Go to dashboards and import the file `telegraf/template.json`

 ## API Documentation
 > If your microservices expose APIs, document each API endpoint, including its purpose, input parameters, expected output, and any authentication/authorization requirements.